This Canstar Blue article has compiled the top 10 reasons why an electricity bill may be higher than expected.

 How much is running an air conditioner or heater costing you in the winter?

-Canstar Blue compares usage costs of winter heating appliances in its annual heating price analysis.
+Canstar Blue compares usage costs of winter heating appliances in our annual heating price analysis.

 6. Heating water

-Hot water use can account for over 25% of energy usage in an Australian home, according to the Australian government’s YourHome website.
-Between the kitchen, laundry and bathroom, water heated in the home requires a lot of energy.
+Hot water use can account for over 25% of energy usage in an Australian home, according to the Australian Government’s YourHome website.
+Between the kitchen, laundry and bathroom, hot water systems in the home require a lot of energy.

 Solution: